 This workout is a combination of isometric and plyometric exercises.
 It is quick (15 minutes), but was a very challenging combination.

+You might be wondering what the difference is between an Isometric exercise, and a Plyometric exercise.
 Isometric exercises occur when the muscle is contracted, with no change in the length of the muscle during the exercise.
 Plyometrics are fast movements that cause quick contractions and lengthening of the muscles involved in the exercise (usually with some type of jumping).

 Both forms of exercise are beneficial, and they provide different benefits to your body.
 This workout helps to build muscular endurance, strength and speed.
 I found the static poses very challenging, especially Dancer Pose.
 It is quite different to go into this pose during a yoga flow, than immediately after a plyometric exercise.
-I had to modify the pistol squats, because my legs were completely out of energy by the end of the workout!
+When I filmed this workout I had to modify the pistol squats, because my legs were completely out of energy by the end of the workout!
 I knew it would be challenging saving them for last, but I was surprised at the difficulty.
 Remember, form is number one!
 Better a modification than completing an exercise with poor form.